 “Once in a while” is a crack that Satan will always use as leverage.

-You may think it’s harmless, but what you’re practicing is iniquity—ongoing, willful rebellion against God.
+You may think it’s harmless, but what you’re practicing is iniquity—an ongoing, willful rebellion against God.
 It reveals a heart lacking the fear of the Lord.
 Psalm 19:7–9 says, “The fear of the Lord is pure, enduring forever.”
 When that fear truly lives in you, it becomes the foundation of wisdom and discernment.
 But when sin becomes a casual pastime, wisdom is absent.
 You’ve chosen friendship with the world—and James warns that friendship with the world is enmity with God (James 4:4).
 This is why David prayed in Psalm 19:13:

 “Keep Your servant also from willful sins; may they not rule over me.
 Then I will be blameless, innocent of great transgression.”